united states soldier with two-way microphone

-When considering communications needs ranging from air-to-ground, underwater in a submarine, or inside a tank or troop transport vehicle, the requirements for a military-grade audio system are understandably stringent.
-Along with meeting basic performance metrics like high voice intelligibility, you need to ensure each component complies with MIL-SPECs and can withstand the environmental and/or battlefield conditions it will be exposed to.
+The requirements for a military-grade audio system are understandably stringent when considering communications needs ranging from air to ground, underwater in a submarine, or inside a tank or troop transport vehicle.
+Along with meeting basic performance metrics like high voice intelligibility, you must ensure each component complies with MIL-SPECs and can withstand the environmental and battlefield conditions it will be exposed to.

 Material and Design

-The LS445/U speaker has been a staple for military uses for decades, in part because it is considered explosion-proof.
-The basket is die-cast aluminum, the cone and dust cap are phenolic-impregnated, and the voice coil is meta-aramid laminated so the entire thing can stand up to extreme temperatures.
-The speaker is designed so the cone, coil, and spider will not leave the structure in an explosion and the speaker can keep operating.
-A separate rubber gasket and steel front screen offer added protection
+The LS445/U loudspeaker has been a staple for military uses for decades, in part because it is considered explosion-proof.
+The basket is die-cast aluminum, the cone and dust cap are phenolic-impregnated, and the voice coil is meta-aramid laminated to withstand extreme temperatures.
+The loudspeaker is designed so the cone, coil, and spider will not leave the structure in an explosion, and the loudspeaker can keep operating.
+A separate rubber gasket and steel front screen offer added protection.

 The LS445/U is National Stock Number (NSN) 5965-008-923665 and conforms to the rigorous MIL-DTL-12606 standards.
 It’s tough enough to be used in combat tanks and withstand the persistent vibrations aboard a C-5M Super Galaxy.

-To provide reliable two-way communications on submarines between the interior and the bridge or the escape hatch, speakers must be able to withstand extreme pressures, and temperatures, and be highly corrosion resistant.
-The U.S. Navy relies on MISCO’s LS-450/B for this job.
+Reliable two-way communication on submarines between the interior and the bridge or the escape hatch requires loudspeakers that can withstand extreme pressures, temperatures, and corrosion.
+The U.S. Navy depends on MISCO's LS-450/B for this purpose.

 Testing and Quality Control

-Because MISCO has a significant catalog of military-grade speakers, we can work with customers who need iterations of existing designs.
-You can then leverage our extensive environmental testing capabilities to verify your new speakers' temperature resistance and ingress protection (IP) ratings.
+Because MISCO has a significant catalog of military-grade loudspeakers, we can work with customers who need iterations of existing designs.
+You can then leverage our extensive environmental testing capabilities to verify your new loudspeakers' temperature resistance and ingress protection (I.P.) ratings.

-You know a robust speaker is only valuable if the audio coming out of it is clear.
-For communications, this requires a speaker to perform well over the frequency response of the human voice—which is typically between 200Hz and 8kHz.
-Initially, MISCO uses precise in-house testing equipment to verify a prototype design’s frequency response.
-Then, each speaker is tested at the end of the assembly line to ensure quality control
+You know a robust loudspeaker is only valuable if the audio coming out of it is clear.
+For communications, this requires a loudspeaker to perform well over the frequency response of the human voice—which is typically between 200Hz and 8kHz.
+Initially, MISCO uses precise in-house testing equipment to verify a prototype design's frequency response.
+Then, each loudspeaker is tested at the end of the assembly line to ensure quality control.

 Back to Blog